 Lands are managed by the federal government (Bureau of Land Management, U.S. Forest Service, National Park Service, Bureau of Reclamation, Department of Defense, U.S. Fish and Wildlife Service, American Indians), state government (School and Institutional Trust Lands Administration), and private owners (including local governments).

-You may rockhound on most lands except National Parks, National Monuments, Indian Reservations, wildlife refuges, wilderness areas, military reservations, reclamation projects, or any other withdrawn areas.
+You may collect rocks on most federal government lands except National Parks, National Monuments, Indian Reservations, wildlife refuges, wilderness areas, military reservations, reclamation projects, or any other withdrawn areas.
 Rock, mineral, and fossil collecting on lands managed by the U.S. Forest Service requires a permit.
-Although collecting for personal use is allowed in most districts and permits are typically free, collecting rules vary.
+Although collecting for personal use is allowed in most districts and permits are typically free, collecting rules can vary.
 (Commercial collecting of fossils is not allowed).
 Most Forest Service land is open, except for vital watershed areas that affect a wide range of wildlife.
 Also, digging or constructing sluices or dams is not allowed in any National Forest.
 Special regulations or restrictions may apply for certain areas so check with your local Forest Service district.

 The Bureau of Land Management (BLM) was founded in 1946.
 The BLM is responsible for carrying out a variety of programs for the management and conservation of resources on about 245 million surface acres, as well as 700 million acres of subsurface mineral estate.
 These public lands make up about 13 percent of the total land surface of the United States and more than 40 percent of all land managed by the Federal government.

 1. The specimens are for personal use and are not collected for commercial purposes or bartered to commercial dealers.